-Dr Paul Huang is a Team Leader in the Division of Molecular Pathology at the Institute of Cancer Research (ICR).
-He received his PhD from Massachusetts Institute of Technology (MIT) in Biological Engineering (2008) and started his laboratory at the ICR as an Institute Fellow in 2009 where he held a Sir Henry Wellcome Fellowship.
-He is currently a tenured Career Faculty and holds a Cancer Research UK Career Establishment Award.
+After receiving his PhD from Massachusetts Institute of Technology (MIT) in Biological Engineering in 2008, Dr Huang started his laboratory at the Institute of Cancer Research (ICR)as an Institute Fellow in 2009 where he held a Sir Henry Wellcome Fellowship.
+This was followed by a promotion to a tenure-track in the Division of Cancer Biology.
+He is now the Team Leader in the Division of Molecular Pathology at the ICR holds a Cancer Research UK Career Establishment Award.